FROSTFIRE SERPENT

 The goal of the game is to destroy every building in the town.
 Completing a full loop with the serpent causes anything inside the loop to be destroyed.
 Additional vertebrae spawn around the map, allowing the player to grow in size.

 The serpent has two other abilities at its disposal.
-Each ability consumes vertebrae on use and have a cooldown.
+Each ability consumes vertebrae on use and has a cooldown.
 The first ability is Flame Parry.
 The serpent sheathes itself in fire, causing ice projectiles to deflect right off it and back at the attacking villager.
 Its second ability is a devastating charge attack, where the serpent rushes forward and destroys almost anything it runs into.

 BFS Loop Detection